fbpx

 Public indoor spaces such as hotel receptions, restaurants and museums, will have AC, though it is not something readily available and when it is, it will not be as strong as in the US or parts of Asia.

+Because Venice is a concrete jungle and there are virtually no trees or parks around, the only cooling comes from the breeze, the canals and the sea.
 This means that the temperature may seem mild but the feeling of heat will be higher than the thermometer marks.
 Add the minimal use of AC and you are in for a hot day of sightseeing, especially in July and August.

 Beware of pickpockets